find your perfect postgrad program

 Imperial College London, United Kingdom

-Imperial College London is widely known across the UK and has some of the best facilities for pursuing a master’s degree in medicine.
-This university has a whole range of master’s of sciences, clinical masters and research-based masters programs in a variety of different medical-related topics.
-Topics covered include cardiology, surgical, cancer, allergy, molecular medicine and more.
-An MSc program at Imperial College London will be highly competitive but will offer you both theoretical and practical work.
+Imperial College London is widely known across the UK and has excellent facilities for pursuing a masters degree in medicine.
+The Faculty of Medicine continues to offer a range of MScs, clinical masters and research-based masters programs in medical-related topics, including surgical, cancer, allergy, molecular medicine and more.
+A masters degree at Imperial will be highly competitive, but students can expect a strong blend of theory, research and practical learning.

 University of Oxford, United Kingdom